shankar-r10n/spt-aca-hol/README.md

     - _Usage of Cloud Shell is favored for users who do not have typical Azure development tools like Azure  CLI installed.
 Feel free to use your Azure development setup / tooling  if you have one._
 3. Access to pull container images from a public DockerHub container image registry.
    - _If you cannot or do not want to use the lab specific container images from the public DockerHub repo, source code is provided in the relevant labs with it's Dockerfile - for you to build and push to container registry of your choice.Your container registry and image details would need to be substituted accordingly in the relevat steps of the lab._
-4. Basic understanding of APIs, Containers and Azure Portal UI/UX.
+4. Basic understanding of APIs, Containers and Azure Portal UI and UX.
 ***
 ### Structure